authindicators/BIMI_Receiver_Guidance/Guidance.md

 * MTA - Mail Transfer Agent - Software used to transfer messages between two systems, typically between two sites, using SMTP as the protocol.

+* MBP - Mailbox Provider - An organization who provides access to a user's mailbox via some method such as IMAP/POP/MAPI/Webmail.

 * SPF - [Sender Policy Framework](https://tools.ietf.org/html/rfc7208) -
   SPF is a framework that designates which systems should be sending for a given domain.
 This can be a list of IPs, CIDRs, or references to DNS records.
 As the sender